hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ### Add a client certificate

-To add certificates for additional IKEv2 clients, run the helper script with the `--addclient` option.
+To generate certificates for additional IKEv2 clients, run the helper script with the `--addclient` option.
 To customize client options, run the script without arguments.

 ```bash
 sudo ikev2.sh --addclient [client name]